nikolajovanovic98/GlaDS_DeLIGHT/0_mesh_time/rgi-regions/README.md

-# Automated workflow for glacier mesh generation
+# Automated workflow for glacier mesh generation (multiple glaciers)

-**THE FOLLOWING MUST BE EXECUTED IN THE "rgi-regions" DIR
+**THE FOLLOWING MUST BE EXECUTED IN THE "rgi-regions" DIR**

 ------------------------------------------------------
 ### STEP 1 Get glacier outline via OGGM and IGM